-Many garden plants and numerous types of bulbs and cut flowers are found in Asparagales, the asparagus or orchid order of flowering plants.
+Many garden plants, bulbs, and cut flowers are found in Asparagales, the asparagus or orchid order of flowering plants.

 - Spring-flowering Crocus and hyacinth (Hyacinthus) and thousands of various varieties of the summer-flowering Daylily (Hemerocallis) contain edible buds used in many East Asian cuisines, are among the most unusual plants in temperate gardens.